EdwinVW/pitstop/README.md

 	- **docker-compose.yml** : the docker-compose file for the application.
 	- **RebuildAllDockerImages.ps1** / **RebuildAllDockerImages.sh** : do a docker build of all the projects in the solution.
 	- **RemoveUnusedImages.ps1** / **RemoveUnusedImages.sh** : removes "dangling" docker images (without a name).
-    - **RunAllDockerImages.ps1** / **RunAllDockerImages.sh** : run the project in the background, and start tailing the logs for all the containers.
+    - **StartSolution.ps1** / **StartSolution.sh** : run the project in the background, and start tailing the logs for all the containers.
 You can crtl-c from viewing the logs, and the the containers keep running.
+    - **StartSolutionHA.ps1** / **StartSolutionHA.sh** : run the project in the background with multiple instances of the API services load-balanced by the API Gateway.
 	- **StopAndRemoveAllContainers.ps1** / **StopAndRemoveAllContainers.sh** : stops and removes all containers.
 	- **nuget.config** : config file for NuGet containing the NuGet feeds used by the solution.
 - **APIGateway** : the API Gateway.